chihway/astr133/README.md

 # ASTR 13300 Introduction to Astrophysics

-Welcome to the Spring 2021 ASTR 133 repository (repo).
+Welcome to the ASTR 133 repository (repo).
 In this repo we will store some class demos for the class and give (some of) you a first taste of coding in Python in a Jupyter notebook environment.

 [Here](Setting_up_on_midway_and_jupyter.pdf) are instructions on how to get started.